crackwilding/syncdb/README.md

 3) Put "syncdb.conf" in /usr/local/etc. This is where the script expects this to be, so if you don't want it there you'll need to edit the script to reflect its new location.

-4) The default configuration includes site details for tlw-stage1 and tlw-hg5.
-However, you will need to edit it to reflect the names of your local databases.

-5) Edit syncdb.conf as required for additional sites.
+4) Edit syncdb.conf as required for additional sites.
 Details are available as an example (the first item) in the configuration file itself.

-6) On any server you'll be working with you'll need to do a bit of prep.
+5) On any server you'll be working with you'll need to do a bit of prep.
 To wit:

    - In the home directory of the user you log in as, add a folder titled .dbdumps.
    - In the same directory, create a file called .my.cnf.
 It should look like this: